leynos/concordat-vale/docs/packaging-a-vale-style-as-a-zip.md

 printf 'THISNeedsFixing\n' | vale --ext=.txt -
 ```

-Expect your `CamelToSnake.yml` message and a suggested fix.
+Expect the `CamelToSnake.yml` message and a suggested fix.

 ______________________________________________________________________

 ## 8) Private distribution & alternatives (optional)

-- **Vendoring via Git**: instead of `Packages`, consumers can vendor your repo
+- **Vendoring via Git**: instead of `Packages`, consumers can vendor the repo
   (or a release) into their tree (e.g., as a submodule) and set `StylesPath`
   accordingly.
 This avoids external fetches but shifts updates to Git ops.
-- **Multiple styles per ZIP**: you can ship several style folders under
+- **Multiple styles per ZIP**: several style folders can reside under
   `styles/` and reference them all from `.vale.ini`.

 ______________________________________________________________________